Kyrobi/Cynagen/rules.md

 * Try to keep the server English only.
 You may use other language here and there, but keep the general conversation in English.

-* Telling new players to do /thot is no longer allowed.
+* Telling players to do /thot when they first join is not allowed.

 ============================================================